 The cheapest ticket is €8.00.
 You can also visit the rooftop of the cathedral.
 It’s really worth doing, as it’s like a forest of beautiful pinnacles and spiles, not to mention the view.
 The duomo, as I said, it the more important of the things not to miss in Milan!

 The complex was built at the end of the 19th century.
-Galleria Vittorio Emmanuele is a symmetric 4-story glass-vaulted Neo-classicist building, with some Baroque elements.
+Galleria Vittorio Emmanuele is an asymmetric 4-story glass-vaulted Neo-classicist building, with some Baroque elements.
 The building consists of two arcades intersecting in an octagon in the middle.

-Standing under the glass dome, there are four mosaics showcasing the four coat of arms of three Kingdoms of Italy.
-These would be Turin, Florence, Rome, and also Milan as the forth.
+Standing under the glass dome, there are four mosaics showcasing the four coats of arms of the three Kingdoms of Italy.
+These would be Turin, Florence, Rome, and also Milan as the fourth.

 The tradition says if you spin around three times with a heel on the testicles of the bull from Turin coat of arms, you’ll have luck.
 However, as this is damaging the mosaic, I recommend not to practice this tradition, please!